ManBearPigWolf/FLAB-Putter/README.md

 Added a new version of the FLAB that reduces weight down to 509 grams total head weight (without the shaft).
 This was accomplished by making the putter smaller in the face to back direction, as well as a few mm smaller bottom to top side.
 The face is still just under an inch tall which should be comfortable for most players.
 500 grams will still be heavier than most putters on the market, but it shouldn't feel like a sledge hammer which most people feel about the OG FLAB.

-As I have thenm configured on JLCCNC as follows:
+I configure the parts on JLCCNC as follows:
 1. FLAB body - 6061 Aluminum, bead blasted + anodized, 0.1mm tolerance, no threads (I tap them myself)
 2. Shaft block - 6061 Aluminum, bead blasted + anodized, 0.1mm tolerance
 3. Face Insert - H59 Brass, bead blasted, normal tolerance